php-dev-br/laravel-doc-pt-br/mail.md

 Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
 The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global `from` address for all messages delivered by the library.
 You may use any SMTP server you wish.
 If you wish to use the PHP `mail` function to send mail, you may change the `driver` to `mail` in the configuration file.
 A `sendmail` driver is also available.

-### API Drivers

-Laravel also includes drivers for the Mailgun and Mandrill HTTP APIs.
-These APIs are often simpler and quicker than the SMTP servers.
-Both of these drivers require that the Guzzle 4 HTTP library be installed into your application.
-You can add Guzzle 4 to your project by adding the following line to your `composer.json` file:

-	"guzzlehttp/guzzle": "~4.0"

-#### Mailgun Driver

-To use the Mailgun driver, set the `driver` option to `mailgun` in your `app/config/mail.php` configuration file.
-Next, create an `app/config/services.php` configuration file if one does not already exist for your project.
-Verify that it contains the following options:

-	'mailgun' => array(
-		'domain' => 'your-mailgun-domain',
-		'secret' => 'your-mailgun-key',
-	),

-#### Mandrill Driver

-To use the Mandrill driver, set the `driver` option to `mandrill` in your `app/config/mail.php` configuration file.
-Next, create an `app/config/services.php` configuration file if one does not already exist for your project.
-Verify that it contains the following options:

-	'mandrill' => array(
-		'secret' => 'your-mandrill-key',
-	),

-### Log Driver

-If the `driver` option of your `app/config/mail.php` configuration file is set to `log`, all e-mails will be written to your log files, and will not actually be sent to any of the recipients.
-This is primarily useful for quick, local debugging and content verification.

 <a name="basic-usage"></a>
 ## Basic Usage

 The `Mail::send` method may be used to send an e-mail message:

-	Mail::send('emails.welcome', array('key' => 'value'), function($message)
+	Mail::send('emails.welcome', $data, function($message)
 	{
 		$message->to('foo@example.com', 'John Smith')->subject('Welcome!');
 	});

 The first argument passed to the `send` method is the name of the view that should be used as the e-mail body.
-The second is the data to be passed to the view, often as an associative array where the data items are available to the view by `$key`.
-The third is a Closure allowing you to specify various options on the e-mail message.
+The second is the `$data` that should be passed to the view, and the third is a Closure allowing you to specify various options on the e-mail message.

 > **Note:** A `$message` variable is always passed to e-mail views, and allows the inline embedding of attachments.
 So, it is best to avoid passing a `message` variable in your view payload.